Masanbat12/Product-Management-System/README.md

  This system is compatible with SQL Workbench and phpMyAdmin, offering flexibility in database management.
  #### The project can be a component of a larger Customer Relationship Management (CRM) system, especially if integrated with customer data and sales processes.

+## Key Highlights:

+#### Effective Object-Oriented Design:
+The Product class, with its encapsulated fields and methods, exemplifies best practices in Java OOP, ensuring data integrity and system maintainability.
+#### Secure Database Interaction:
+Utilization of PreparedStatement in ProductDAO for database operations, emphasizing my commitment to writing secure, SQL injection-proof code.
+#### Efficient Resource Management:
+Demonstrated through the use of try-with-resources statements in ProductDAO, ensuring proper handling and release of database resources.

+##### CRUD = Create, Read, Update, and Delete
+#### CRUD Operations Mastery:
+Implementation of essential CRUD functionalities, underscoring my skills in creating comprehensive data management applications.

 ## Features
 Database Connectivity: Connects to a SQL database to perform operations.